- 1 Best Hiking Shoes Reviewed

 Hiking is a wonderful way of exploring the great outdoors, and as I live in a city it refreshes me every weekend when I get out onto a hill and get in a decent long hike.

-If I am walking the Camino in summer I use hiking shoes, and I usually take along minimalist sandals to wear in the evenings.
+If I am walking the Camino in summer I use the best hiking shoes I can afford, and I usually take along minimalist sandals to wear in the evenings.
 These sandals are great, they give my feet a rest and they are incredibly light.
 For the West Highland Way in Scotland, it always needs to be boots due to the uneven rough paths.
 In Ireland the hills are so boggy I prefer boots and gaiters.
 Hiking in the Rockies while in Canada I wore mostly shoes as our hiking routes were dry.

 Best Hiking Shoes Reviewed